 If hypocrisy is the homage that vice pays to virtue, then the flip-flops on previously denounced anti-terror measures are the homage that Barack Obama pays to George Bush.
 Within 125 days, Obama has adopted with only minor modifications huge swaths of the entire, allegedly lawless Bush program.

-And doesn't this practice sound like rendition?
+this practice sound like rendition?

 The United States is now relying heavily on foreign intelligence services to capture, interrogate and detain all but the highest-level terrorist suspects seized outside the battlefields of Iraq and Afghanistan, according to current and former American government officials.